What are Modular Buildings? A Guide for Property Investors

-While there is a lot of hype about modular buildings around at the moment the real utility is found in thinking about pre-fabrication in more general terms.
+While there is a lot of hype around modular buildings at the moment the real utility is to be found in thinking about pre-fabrication in more general terms.
 New technology such as SIP panels allow for extremely fast construction and have the potential to revolutionise the construction sector entirely.